The Brave One (2007 film)

 The Brave One is a 2007 vigilante action-thriller film directed by Neil Jordan and written by Roderick Taylor, Bruce A. Taylor and Cynthia Mort.
 The film stars Jodie Foster as Erica Bain, a New York City radio host whose fiancé is beaten to death by criminals.
 Terrified for her safety, she buys a pistol and undergoes a personality transformation, becoming a vigilante.
 Detective Sean Mercer (Terrence Howard) investigates the vigilante shootings, which lead him closer and closer to Bain.
 The film features Naveen Andrews, Nicky Katt, Zoë Kravitz, Mary Steenburgen and Luis Da Silva in supporting roles.

 The Brave One was released in the United States on September 14, 2007.
 The film received mixed reviews from critics who acclaimed Foster's performance but criticized its execution.
-It was a box-office bomb, grossing $69 million worldwide.
-At the 65th Golden Globe Awards, Foster received a nomination for Best Actress Motion Picture in a Drama.
+It grossed $69 million worldwide.
+At the 65th Golden Globe Awards, Foster was nominated for Best Actress Motion Picture in a Drama.

 Plot

-Radio host Erica Bain and her fiancé Dr. David Kirmani are viciously attacked by three men while walking their dog in Central Park; the men record the assault on their phones, and take Erica's engagement ring and her dog.
-David dies from his injuries, and Erica finds herself unable to continue her life as normal.
+Radio host Erica Bain and her fiancé Dr. David Kirmani are viciously attacked by three men while walking their dog in Central Park; the men record the assault on their phones and take Erica's engagement ring and her dog.
+David dies from his injuries, and Erica is unable to continue her life as normal.

-Traumatized and living in fear, she attempts to purchase a gun, but is denied a sale due to having no gun license.
-A nearby black market gun dealer overhears her desperation for protection, and offers to sell her a Kahr K9 pistol for $1000.
+Traumatized and living in fear, she attempts to purchase a gun but is denied a sale due to having no gun license.
+A nearby black market gun dealer overhears her desperation and offers to sell her a Kahr K9 pistol.
 Unwilling to wait 30 days for a legal firearm, Erica buys the handgun from him.

-One evening while Erica is at a convenience store, a man enters and shoots the store's cashier to death.
+One evening while she is at a convenience store, a man enters and shoots the store's cashier to death.
 Hearing Erica's cell phone ring, the man stalks her in the aisles before she kills him with three shots.
 Another night on a subway car, two men harass the passengers, all of whom leave except Erica.
 The men then threaten her with a knife, but she kills them both.
-Later on, Erica attempts to save a prostitute by threatening her pimp.
+Later, Erica attempts to save a prostitute by threatening her pimp.
 When he attempts to run them down with his car, Erica shoots him in the head, causing his car to run over the prostitute.
 She is injured but lives.